stoufferlab/driver-species/README.md

 *Option B: using the project bundle*

-2. Download the `packrat-bundle.tar.gz` from the [latest project release](https://github.com/stoufferlab/driver-species/releases/latest).
+2. Download the `tar.gz` file from the [latest project release](https://github.com/stoufferlab/driver-species/releases/latest).
 3. Unbundle the project using `packrat::unbundle(bundle, where, ..., restore = TRUE)`

 ### 3. Run analyses